An Overview of our Xero Integration15 Nov 2021

 And now your sales team (and whoever else has access to Invoices and Company information) can see the results.

 They can see from the status of the Invoice whether it has been paid or part paid, what the outstanding balance is or when the invoice was actually paid.
-And they can see at the Company level any overdue balance and the ageing periods for outstanding amounts.
+At Company level you can easily see any overdue balances and when they were due.

-If you’d like to watch this integration in action, check out this video on our YouTube channel :
+If you’d like to watch this integration in action, check out this video on our YouTube channel: https://www.youtube.com/watch?v=I2K040daqPI

 We’ve also got a Tuesday Tip all about managing your accounts with OpenCRM and Xero.